g0v-it/data-budget/README.md

 this is done only once.
 Starting servers will then be lightning fast.

-To shuydown the platform type:
+To shutdown the platform type:

 ```
 docker-compose down